VeriX-Anon: A Multi-Layered Framework for Mathematically Verifiable Outsourced Target-Driven Data Anonymization: Experimental Results and Evaluation

 \subsection{Utility Preservation and XAI Fingerprinting}

-Experiment~3 evaluates the utility-privacy trade-off using an 11-point $k$-sweep ($k \in \{2, 3, 4, 5, 7, 10, 12, 15, 20, 25, \\ 30\}$) on the Adult Income dataset.
+Experiment~3 evaluates the utility-privacy trade-off using an 11-point $k$-sweep ($k \in \{2, 3, 4, 5, 7, 10, 12, 15, 20, 25, \\ 30\}$) on all seven datasets; Adult Income is shown here in detail, and Table~\ref{tab:utility_summary} reports the aggregate for every dataset.
 The top-3 SHAP features for the 5,000-row subsample used in this experiment are \texttt{age}, \texttt{marital-status}, and \texttt{relationship}.
 These differ from the 8,000-row Experiment~1 rankings (\texttt{age}, \texttt{relationship}, \texttt{education-num}) because SHAP feature importance is sensitive to subsample composition.
 Both rankings are internally consistent within their respective experiments.
 For each $k$, both Target-Driven (honest) and Blind (dumb) anonymization are applied to the same outsourced dataset.
 F1-scores are computed on a held-out 20\% stratified test set (not on training data) to measure generalisation rather than memorisation.

 Because the $\varepsilon$ threshold was calibrated on the Experiment~3 feature set (\texttt{age}, \texttt{marital-status}, \texttt{relationship}), its applicability to the Experiment~1 feature set (\texttt{age}, \texttt{relationship}, \texttt{education-num}) relies on the assumption that the honest WD range is similar across feature sets at the same $k$-value.
 The per-feature WDs in Table~\ref{tab:per_feature_wd} confirm that the Experiment~1 features remain below $\varepsilon$ at $k = 5$, validating this assumption for the default operating point.